 Speed Limits in School Zones | North Carolina General Statutes– Learn more about speed limits in school zones by visiting the North Carolina General Assembly website.
 You can read the full text of the statute and find out who has the authority to set speed limits in school zones.

-Raleigh Speeding Ticket Attorney
+Speak to a Speeding Ticket Attorney Today

 Don’t admit guilt and pay your speeding ticket.
 Instead, let the Coolidge Law Firm fight it for you.
 We have decades of experience representing Wake County drivers, and we vow to provide you will quality legal representation.